TimGrt/internet-pi/README.md

 ### Grafana

-Visit the Pi's IP address with port 3030 (e.g. http://192.168.1.10:3030/), and log in with username `admin` and the password `monitoring_grafana_admin_password` you configured in your `config.yml`.
+Visit the Pi's IP address with port 3030 (e.g. http://192.168.1.10:3030/), and log in with username `admin` and the password `monitoring_grafana_admin_password` which is set in the defaults folder of the role.

-> Note: The `monitoring_grafana_admin_password` is only used the first time Grafana starts up; if you need to change it later, do it via Grafana's admin UI.
+> Note: The `monitoring_grafana_admin_password` is only used the first time Grafana starts up, use the updated password.

-## Updating and Backup

-A guide for backing up your configurations and monitoring data, and for keeping everything up to date is being worked on in [Issue #7: Create upgrade / update guide](https://github.com/geerlingguy/internet-pi/issues/7).

-## License

-MIT

 ## Author

-This project was created in 2021 by [Jeff Geerling](https://www.jeffgeerling.com/).
+This project was created in 2021 by [Jeff Geerling](https://www.jeffgeerling.com/) and adjusted for my personal needs.